 By Grace Gomez, PACT’s adopter diversity recruitment officer

-“My parents were really proud of who they are and where they came from, and they raised us in a way that made identity important, so very quickly I learned to be proud of who I was.
+Marcia said: “My parents were really proud of who they are and where they came from, and they raised us in a way that made identity important so very quickly I learned to be proud of who I was.

-“I just think that in their lives, my girls will have 101 extra things to deal with because they are adopted, so if any issues over identity can be minimised then that can only be a positive thing.
-For me I am absolutely determined to do what I can to make my girls proud of who they are and I know I can help them with that.”
+“I just think that in their lives my girls will have 101 extra things to deal with because they are adopted, so if issues over identity can be minimised, that can only be a positive thing.
+For me, I am absolutely determined to do what I can to make my girls proud of who they are and I know I can help them with that.”

 Radiate Windrush promises to be a lively, colourful vibrant event attended by a diverse range of people in our community.
 Come along and say hello if you or anyone you know is considering adoption.